computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/WebCrawler/readme.md

   - Based on the URL's scheme, the worker calls the appropriate protocol module to download the document.
   - After downloading, the document is placed into a Document Input Stream (DIS).
   - Putting documents into DIS will enable other modules to re-read the document.
-  - Then the worker thread invokes the dedupe test to determine of the document (perhaps associated with a different URL) has been seen before.
+  - Then the worker thread invokes the dedupe test to determine if the document (perhaps associated with a different URL) has been seen before.
     - If so, the document is not processed any further and the worker thread removes the next URL from the frontier.
   - Next, the crawler needs to process the downloaded document.
   - Based on the downloaded document's MIME type, the worker invokes the process method of each processing module associated with that MIME type.